nedala/deltalakehouse/README.md

 # ETL Lineage Analysis

 Like most data warehouses, ESC's implementation turned into a spaghetti mess of many tables and scripts.
 The exact lineage and pedigree of bronze, silver, gold layers is now extremely convoluted and non-linear.
-For two reasons -- first, weeding out unnecessary traces and second, to improve performance of the linear ETL, it was imperative to untangle the big knotted DML codebase for reengineering.
+For two reasons -- first, weeding out unnecessary traces and second, to improve performance of the linear ETL -- it was imperative to untangle the big knotted DML codebase for reengineering.
 Below, a snapshot of one of the 50 reporting table lineages that are currently served by ESC EDW.

 |The complexity of the existing ESC's Neoview DML|
 |---|